rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

   ✔️ Ideal for all applications from Gen1 (Blob Storage) to be migrated or also critical applications where the migration need to be managed.

-  ✔️ Clean up activity as part of Cost reduction
+  ✔️ Purging can be done  as part of Cost reduction

   ## Table of contents